ShiVa TejO

 It is my sincere hope that these writings resonate with readers from both the East and the West, for the essence of spirituality transcends culture, religion, nationality, and tradition.
 Truth, in its purest form, is universal.

-At the same time, I recognize the limitations of language when attempting to describe subjects as subtle and multidimensional as consciousness, awakening, and spiritual evolution.
+At the same time, I recognize the limitations of language when attempting to describe subjects as subtle and multidimensional as consciousness, awakening, and spiritual evolution, which are very little accepted in the scientific world and by an intellectual mind.
 Words can only point toward an experience; they can never fully contain it.
 With that understanding—and within the limits of my own literary ability—I have chosen to express these ideas in a grounded, approachable, and simplified manner, so they may be accessible to a broader audience without losing their essence.

-If, at times, my expressions seem imperfect, I ask the reader to look beyond the structure of the words and feel into the intention behind them.
-For ultimately, spirituality is not meant to be understood only intellectually, but experienced inwardly.
+If, at times, my expressions seem imperfect, I ask that readers look beyond the structure of the words and delve into the intention behind them.
+But ultimately, spirituality is not meant to be understood only intellectually; it is meant to be experienced inwardly.

 Waste time with no one but God, then your time is not wasted.